muratk5n/thirdwave/en/2021/10/the-end-of-chinas-rise-beckley.md

 friendly relations with the United States.
 But that period is over..

-China is a risen power, not a rising one: it has acquired formidable geopolitical capabilities, but its best days are behind it"
+China is a risen power, not a rising one: it has acquired formidable geopolitical capabilities, but its best days are behind it.